“Chinese art possess no elements of beauty.”

 The Westerners had treated Wilde kindly, taking in stride his eccentricities of dress and his long hair.
 Back East, where, he thought, men had devolved into shorn and respectable drones, they had ridiculed him.
 But out West things were different.
 Cowboys, miners, even honored gentlemen, endeared to the kind of Indian brave-style flamboyance that inspired icons like Buffalo Bill Cody, often wore their hair shoulder length like proud cavaliers (an analogy Wilde himself made in letters back home).

 Not that the press in the West had been much kinder to the aesthete than it had in the East.
 Reporters everywhere rejoiced in lambasting the “greenery, yallery” fop by making endless sport of his “womanish” talk and extravagant mannerisms.
-Caustic Overland Monthly columnist, Ambrose Bierce nearly flayed the aesthete alive in print.
+Caustic columnist for The Wasp and famed curmudgeon, Ambrose Bierce, nearly flayed the aesthete alive in print.
 But, press aside, freedom was what Wilde felt on the American frontier.
 And San Francisco, though still a city barely teething, was already used to eccentrics.
 Hell, they ran the town.

-But life for the city’s Chinese immigrants was rough in those days, even without the 26-year-old “sunflower man” – as the Chinese called him – and his cultural criticism.
+But life for the city’s Chinese immigrants was rough in those days, even without the 28-year-old “sunflower man” – as the Chinese called him – and his cultural criticism.
 Between the building of the Transcontinental Railroad and Wilde’s visit, some 75,000 Chinese had come to “Gold Mountain,” as they called California, looking for a better life.
 Instead what they found were paranoid white settlers who reacted with legal injunctions, legislative restrictions, and mob violence.
-The populist politico, Dennis Kearny, epitomized the reaction.
-Like some kind of low-rent, latter-day Cato, Kearny urged on his “sandlotter” mobs to the edge of violence with speeches that always ended in the refrain, “…and the Chinese must go!”
+The populist politico, Dennis Kearney, epitomized the reaction.
+Like some kind of low-rent, latter-day Cato, Kearny urged on his “sandlotter” mobs to the edge of violence with speeches that always ended in the refrain “…the Chinese must go!”

 Wilde’s first impressions of the city were not good.
 From the ferry terminal he was taken by carriage down Market Street to his lodgings at William Ralston’s Palace Hotel, then reputed to be the largest hotel in the world.
 Wilde was stunned by the sheer vulgarity of it all.